horiacristescu/romanian-diacritic-restoration/README.md

 ## Prior work:

 Other approaches are usually based on ngram-models.
 I tried to count word ngrams up to size 3 in a corpus of 1Gb of cleaned up text.
 The ngram model solves a large portion of the diacritics well but nowhere near the neural model, it was too brittle.
-Counting even larger ngrams would have been hard and the tables very sparse.
-In reality it is too hard to find ngrams for all possible word combinations.
+Counting larger ngrams would have been hard and the tables very sparse.
+In reality it is too hard to find ngrams in the wild for all possible word combinations.

 ## Other diacritic restoration services:
 - diacritice.ai